SynteLang/SynteLang/README.md

 ## Editing running listings
 All currently running listings can be found in the `.temp/` folder in the root directory (main project folder).
 The name of the file will be the index (a non-negative integer) with the file extension .syt, eg. `0.syt` , this file can be opened in any text editor.
 Once you have saved your edits the listing will be reloaded automatically on saving.
 It is best to do this with nothing typed in main Syntə input, as reload will be appended to current input and partially entered operations will cause confusion for the next line input once reload complete.
 A TUI library or headless mode may replace this feature in future.
-No files are purged from `.temp/` on exit, so will remain indefinitely until overwritten one-by-one when each new listings is launched. ◊
+No files are purged from `.temp/` on exit, so will remain indefinitely until overwritten one-by-one when each new listing is launched. ◊

 ## Exported signals
 Up to 12 signals may be exported for input to other listings.
 Indicate this by capitalising the initial letter, eg. `out Env1`.
 This can then be used like any other signal, in the same manner as `tempo`, `pitch` and `grid`.
 These exported signals are daisy-chained in the same manner, so will propagate between listings in ascending order.
 This means that the signal will correspond to the preceeding `out` in another listing.